Ad Kan

-Ad Kan [“Ad Kan” (Hebrew), or “It Stops Now”] is an Israeli activist organization which was started in 2015 by Israeli security personnel to defend Israel’s Zionist character from internal and external anti-Israel forces.
+Ad Kan [“Ad Kan” (Hebrew), or “It Stops Now”] is an Israeli activist organization which was started in 2015 by Israeli security personnel to defend Israel’s Zionist character from internal and external anti-zionist groups.
 The name “Ad Kan”, or “It Stops Now” is used to refer to the activities by anti-Zionist groups against the State of Israel, that they must “stop now”.

 Ad Kan utilizes their espionage, research, and law divisions, as well as the media to deter these anti-Zionist and pro BDS (Boycott, Divest and Sanction of Israel) groups.
-The organization has been successful in executing hundreds of spy missions against these organizations and other groups in order to uncover their harmful and illicit activities.
+The organization has executed hundreds of spy missions against these organizations and other groups in order to uncover their activities.
 Ad Kan’s research team investigates these and other groups to expose and map their activities and funding.
 The information is used to pass laws in Israel’s parliament and prosecute dozens of court cases against these organizations.
-They hand over this information to the Israeli security forces whenever necessary.
+They hand over this information to the Israeli security forces.
 On the media front, Ad Kan has aired several television documentaries on the main Israeli television channels based on their findings.
-They also manage successful social media pages in Hebrew and English on Facebook, Twitter, Instagram and TikTok.
+They also manage social media pages in Hebrew and English on Facebook, Twitter, Instagram and TikTok.

-Ad Kan’s ability as a civilian organization to steer the Israeli discourse and protect the state from those trying to weaken and harm it has made it into a protective blanket for the Israeli Defense Forces and the State of Israel as a whole.